cosivina/cosivina_python/readme.md

 # Cosivina for Python - Compose, Simulate, and Visualize Neurodynamic Architectures
-## An open source module for Python
+## An open source package for Python

 Written by Sebastian Schneegans